JolienGoossens/RangeTestingTime/README.md

 # RangeTestingTime

 This repository contains the code to assess range and its impacting factors with a novel approach that is aimed towards studies making use of binary presence/absence metrics.
-Usin an extensive empirical dataset, we applied the new method to explore and quantify the performance of acoustic receivers in a set-up in a Belgian offshore windfarm.
+Using an extensive empirical data set, we applied the new method to explore and quantify the performance of acoustic receivers in a set-up in a Belgian offshore wind farm.

 Full details on the approach and the analysis are outlined in:
-**Goossens J., Buyse J., Bruneel S., Verhelst P., Goethals P., Torreele E., Moens T., Reubens J.  - Taking the time for range testing - An approach to account for temporal resolution in acoustic telemetry detection range assessments.** (submitted for publication)
+**Goossens J., Buyse J., Bruneel S., Verhelst P., Goethals P., Torreele E., Moens T., Reubens J.  - Taking the time for range testing - An approach to account for temporal resolution in acoustic telemetry detection range assessments.
+Animal Biotelemetry 10(1): 17. https://dx.doi.org/10.1186**

-Data are available through DOI:
+Data are available through DOI: https://doi.org/10.14284/545

 The following protocol executes the analysis outlined in the publication.
 Scripts can be found in the folder src.